4979 Otawara

 4979 Otawara (provisional designation: 1949 PQ) is a small, rapidly rotating asteroid orbiting in the main asteroid belt.
 Discovered in 1949, the asteroid was named after Japanese photo artist and writer Akira Otawara.
 It is stony in composition, consisting of olivine and pyroxenes, and is estimated to be around 2–4 km in size.
 The asteroid was one of three originally planned targets for the Rosetta mission, but launch delays meant that it was abandoned.

 Discovery and naming

-Otawara was discovered on 2 August 1949 by German astronomer Karl Wilhelm Reinmuth, in Heidelberg.
+Otawara was discovered on 2 August 1949 by German astronomer Karl Wilhelm Reinmuth at Heidelberg-Königstuhl State Observatory in Heidelberg, Baden-Württemberg, Germany.
 It was given the provisional designation 1949 PQ, and on 21 November 1991 it was numbered 4979 by the Minor Planet Center.
 The asteroid was named after Akira Otawara, a photo artist and writer.
 Together with astronomer Shuichi Nakano, he published two catalogs in 1983, Field Star Map 2000 and Star & Planet Catalogue 2000.
 Nakano proposed the name Otawara for the object; the name was published in Minor Planet Circular 22505 on 1 September 1993.